-How to Become an Audiologist
+How to become an audiologist

-What is Audiology?
+What is audiology?

 Due to the field’s focus on the inner ear, audiology also examines and addresses balance and equilibrium problems.
 Audiologists have developed a variety of inner ear rehabilitation devices and techniques that can have a profound impact on quality of life for patients living with vertigo or other balance disorders.

-While both audiologists and ear, nose and throat doctors (ENTs) work with patients experiencing hearing problems, there are some differences in their scopes of work.
-People who have experienced a gradual loss of hearing over a period of years will normally see an audiologist for an assessment and non-invasive interventions, according to the Washington-based Evergreen Speech and Hearing Clinic.
+While both audiologists and ear, nose, and throat doctors (ENTs) work with patients experiencing hearing problems, there are some differences in their scopes of work.
+People who have experienced a gradual loss of hearing over a period of years might see an audiologist for an assessment and non-invasive interventions, according to the Washington-based Evergreen Speech and Hearing Clinic.
 The clinic notes that those who have noticed a sudden and profound hearing loss, possibly due to illness or injury, should seek help from an ENT.

 ENTs are medical doctors who focus on the entire area between the brain and lungs, excluding the eyes.
 Therefore, ENTs have a wider scope of care than audiologists.
-ENTs perform a variety of procedures to improve hearing or reduce pain, from ear wax removal to surgical ear tube implantation according to Evergreen Speech and Hearing Clinic .
+ENTs perform a variety of procedures to improve hearing or reduce pain, from ear wax removal to surgical ear tube implantation, according to Evergreen Speech and Hearing Clinic .

-Audiologists and speech pathologists also differ in their respective educational requirements.
-Audiologists must earn a doctoral degree, the Bureau of Labor Statistics notes, while speech pathologists are only required to obtain a master’s degree.
+Audiologists and speech-language pathologists also differ in their respective educational requirements.
+Audiologists must earn a doctoral degree, while speech pathologists are required to obtain a master’s degree.

-• Administering hearing tests and assessments
+• Administering hearing tests and assessments.

-• Fitting patients for hearing aids
+• Fitting patients for hearing aids.

-• Coaching patients to learn how to read lips or use assistive devices
+• Coaching patients to learn how to read lips or use assistive devices.

-• Performing earwax removal procedures
+• Performing earwax removal procedures.

-• Administering treatments to patients suffering from tinnitus (ringing or buzzing in the ears) or vertigo
+• Administering treatments to patients suffering from tinnitus (ringing or buzzing in the ears) or vertigo.

-• Referring patients to specialists for additional medical treatment, including surgeries
+• Referring patients to specialists for additional medical treatment, including surgeries.

-• Helping patients prevent additional hearing loss by recommending hearing protection devices, such as earmuffs or earplugs
+• Helping patients prevent additional hearing loss by recommending hearing protection devices, such as earmuffs or earplugs.

 To fully understand this field, it’s just as important to know what audiologists do not do as it is to learn what an audiologist does during a normal work day.
 Audiologists do not perform surgeries or prescribe medications.
 However, they may recommend over-the-counter medications to help patients alleviate or resolve certain conditions.